Industrial airflow verification

-Serving Southwestern Ontario USA travel (case-by-case) Pitot tube CFM verification Dust collection + LEV testing Photo + data reporting Scoped recommendations
+Southwestern Ontario Pitot tube CFM verification Branch / hood / fan checks Airflow balancing support Dust collection + LEV testing Photo + data reporting

 Who this is for

-If your facility relies on dust collection, fume extraction, or process exhaust, we help you confirm what the system is actually doing—using clear measurements and a report your team can act on.
+If your facility relies on dust collection, fume extraction, or process exhaust, we help you confirm what the system is actually doing—using clear measurements, airflow balancing support, and a report your team can act on.

 Typical industries